storageos/storageos.github.io/_docs/manage/volumes/index.md

 Volume names consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character.
-By default, volumes are 5GB in size (overridden by `--size`) and formatted as ext4 (overridden by `--fstype=ext2|ext3|ext4|xfs|btrfs`).
+By default, volumes are 5GB in size (overridden by `--size`) and formatted as xfs (overridden by `--fstype=ext2|ext3|ext4|xfs|btrfs`).

-In order to mount volumes into containers, they are formatted with a filesystem such as `ext4`.
+In order to mount volumes into containers, they are formatted with a filesystem such as `xfs`.
 All volumes are accessible to any container anywhere on the cluster (global namespace) but each volume may only be mounted by one container at a time.
 Additional behaviours may be specified by adding [labels]({% link _docs/manage/volumes/labels.md %}).